dgraph-io/dgraph-docs/content/deploy/dgraph-administration.md

 {{% notice "note" %}}
 Since v21.03, the `export` and `backup` APIs are asynchronous: instead of returning the requested data, they queue the task and return a `taskId` immediately.
-Dgraph has a worker thread that runs these tasks in the background one at a time.
+These tasks run in the background, and Dgraph has a worker thread that executes them one at a time.
 {{% /notice %}}

 {{% notice "warning" %}}By default, this won't work if called from outside the server where the Dgraph Alpha is running.